aeperez24/videoScrapper/README.md

 # videoScrapper

-This application is done to scrap and download eposiodes from specific web pages.
+VideoScrapper is a simple application to scrap and download series eposiodes from specific web pages.
 To be used is necessary to modify the app.yaml configuration file where you need to specify the nexts fields:
 ## How to use:
 - OutputPath: This is the path where episodes will be stored  when the are downloaded.